Signs of mental health problems in children

 - your local mental health service.

-If your child is aged 5-8 years, he can also talk with a Kids Helpline counsellor by calling 1800 551 800, or using the Kids Helpline email counselling service or the Kids Helpline web counselling service.
+If your child is aged five years or older, they can also talk with a Kids Helpline counsellor by calling 1800 551 800 or using the Kids Helpline email counselling service or the Kids Helpline web counselling service.

 If you don’t know where to find the most appropriate services for your family, your GP is a good place to start.

-Supporting your child through mental health problems can be hard.
-It’s important to look after yourself too.
+It’s important to get support for yourself at the same time as supporting your child with their mental health problems.
 You can find support options on our mental health links and resources page.
 You can also call a parenting helpline.

 Childhood mental health disorders

-If your child’s mental health problems are interfering significantly with her life, a qualified professional might diagnose a mental health disorder.
+If your child’s mental health problems are interfering significantly with their life, a qualified professional like a clinical psychologist might diagnose a mental health disorder.

 Childhood mental health problems are usually grouped into two types: